Research with Human Subjects

 Administration: Mark Brodl (AVP Academic Affairs: Budget & Research)

-Faculty members: Aaron Delwiche, Steven Luper, Amy Stone, Harry Wallace
+Faculty members: Aaron Delwiche, Steven Luper, Amy Stone, Jane CHilders (on leave)

 Community members: Randall Osherow, Abraham Alecozay, M.D.